 White v Skagit

 In White v Skagit, the court decision to restrict access to the records in question seems to be flawed, or at best unbalanced when looking into the history of the voter secrecy provision it hinges upon.
 Why in the provision the specific mention to secrecy of preparing and depositing the ballot?
 Obviously it wasn’t meant to be a blanket secrecy.
-Otherwise it would have read something like “…as will secure to every elector absolute ballot secrecy before, during and after the election.”
+Otherwise it would have read something like “…as will secure to every elector absolute ballot secrecy before, during and after an election.”

 Voter Secrecy Observations

 How can there be free and fair elections without a mechanism for accountability?
 And how can such a mechanism exist without meaningful transparency for the public?
 And what justifies protecting a “so called” constitutional right of blanket voter secrecy that can be argued isn’t even articulated in the constitution especially when holding to such a position is at the expense of meaningful transparency to the public?
-Where does the priority lie, in unarticulated voter secrecy, or in transparency for articulated free and fair elections?